 History Repeats Itself

 Years later, Edward Holyoke’s son, Edward Augustus Holyoke, became a physician and an advocate of smallpox inoculation.
-He, too, went to Boston to for inoculation and took careful notes on the procedure.
+He, too, went to Boston for inoculation and took careful notes on the procedure.

 In June 1773, a smallpox epidemic again struck Marblehead.
 Two months later the town debated building a public inoculation hospital on one of the islands in the harbor.

 The proposal failed, but the town did permit four prominent citizens to build a private hospital on Cat Island.
 They were John Glover, his brother Jonathan Glover, Azor Orne and Elbridge Gerry.
 They bought Cat Island on Sept.
 2, 1773 and began building the hospital.
 Doctors inoculated three groups of patients during the last three months of the year.
 Most survived, but a few died.

 The furious townspeople began rioting for several days.
 They blackened their faces, burned a small boat that brought supplies to the hospital and broke the windows of the proprietors’ homes.

 In January, four Marbleheaders were caught stealing contaminated clothing from Cat Island, presumably to spread the epidemic and discredit the hospital.

 The next day they were tarred and feathered, placed in a cart and exhibited through all the main streets of Marblehead.
 Then they were taken to Salem, followed by a procession of men and boys marching to the music of five drums and a fife.

 Twenty-two cases of smallpox broke out, and the inflamed Marbleheaders threatened to lynch the hospital proprietors.
 John Glover, whose regiment later ferried George Washington across the Delaware, supposedly placed two small artillery pieces in the front rooms of his house.

 The owners agreed to close the hospital.
 But on Jan.
 25, 1774, about 20 heavily disguised Marbleheaders sneaked onto the island and burned it down.
 Town officials arrested two suspects Feb.
 25 on a fishing vessel in Marblehead Harbor, and taken to Salem jail.

 “Jail Broke open,” noted Edward Augustus Holyoke’s wife in her diary.